 Data loss prevention (DLP) refers to a set of technologies and solutions that monitor and safeguard sensitive company information from unauthorized access.
 DLP technology protects data in three places: when it’s in use by authorized people.
 When it’s in motion (being transferred across the internet), and when it’s at rest (on a file server or in a database).
 Data loss protection software, for example, can prevent users from copying data and moving it outside a company’s network.

-Content inspection, which is software that looks at chunks of data as they move over a network, evaluates the type of file that contains them, and determines if the data is where it should be and being used for its intended purposes, is at the heart of all data loss prevention software.
-Sensitive data may be jeopardized by both unintentional disclosure and malicious behavior, which is why DLP security is critical for firms that need to secure their data assets.
+Content inspection, which is software that looks at chunks of data as they move over a network, evaluates the type of file that contains them and determines if the data is where it should be and be used for its intended purposes, is at the heart of all data loss prevention software.
+Sensitive data may be jeopardized by both unintentional disclosure and malicious behaviour, which is why DLP security is critical for firms that need to secure their data assets.
 Data loss prevention software has traditionally been designed using static, policy-based rules, but the advancement of intelligent technologies, notably machine learning, has raised the bar.
 Machine learning DLP can detect and prevent data breaches by recognizing patterns of activity that occur before data breaches.

 How does DLP work?

 Content inspection is the foundation of DLP software, which employs a variety of approaches to detect policy breaches.

 To begin, content inspection is based on rule-based expressions that are identified by data loss protection software and result in further actions.
 Credit card numbers with 16 digits are a good example.
 If you try to email a credit card number (that starts with a 4, 5, or 6), especially with the 3-digit security code and expiration date, the DLP software will either reject the email or automate encryption.

 The next step is to match the exact files.
 This recognizes files that are in use, in motion, or at rest and have the same content as an indexed file.
 Data fingerprinting is another term for this.